/ Field notes / AI Automation

 The actual question (it is not the one you think)

 Founders ask "should we hire an AI agency or build in-house?"
-The real question is "do we have a workflow worth automating, and a person who will own it after the model gets dumber next quarter?"
+The real question is "do we have a workflow worth automating, and a person who will own it after the model gets dumber?"
 Both answers are yes or both are no. Almost never one of each.

 AI automation projects do not fail because of model choice.
-They fail because nobody owns the eval loop, the prompts drift, the upstream data shifts, and six months later the team is back to the spreadsheet they were trying to leave.
+They fail because nobody owns the eval loop, the prompts drift, the upstream data shifts, and the team ends up back on the spreadsheet they were trying to leave.
 Agency or in-house, you need the same operating shape underneath.

 When to hire an agency

-Hire an agency when the work is concentrated, the deadline is real, and the team will inherit a system, not a black box.
+Hire an agency when the work is concentrated and the team will inherit a system, not a black box.
 The agency is bringing pattern-matching from N other clients and a delivery cadence you have not built yet.
 That is the value.
 Not the model.
 Not the prompt.

-• You need to move in weeks, not quarters.
-Agencies amortize delivery infrastructure across clients — they are faster on cold starts than your first hire will be.
+- You want to move fast.
+Agencies amortize delivery infrastructure across clients, so they are faster on cold starts than your first hire will be.

-• The work is wide (multiple integrations, multiple models, prompt-eval discipline) but not deep (you do not need a six-month research bet).
+- The work is wide (multiple integrations, multiple models, prompt-eval discipline) but not deep (you do not need a long research bet).

 When to hire in-house

 Hire in-house when AI is going to be inside the product, not bolted onto ops.
-Or when the work is so deep that a quarter of ramp pays for itself in the second quarter.
+Or when the work is so deep that the ramp pays for itself in the second wave.
 Or when no agency on earth understands your domain well enough to ship without you re-explaining the business every Tuesday.

-• Your domain is so specific that the prompt has to encode tribal knowledge no outsider can absorb in a 6-week engagement.
+- Your domain is so specific that the prompt has to encode tribal knowledge no outsider can absorb inside a short engagement.

-• You expect to be doing this work for two-plus years.
-Anything shorter, the agency was the right call.
+- You expect to be doing this work for the long haul.
+For shorter horizons, the agency was the right call.

 The hybrid play (the one most teams should actually run)

 The under-discussed answer is "agency first, internal second."
-You bring in an agency to build the first system, ship it, and document the operating cadence — channels, evals, prompt versioning, fallback behavior, owner.
-Then you hire one person whose first month is shadowing that handoff.
-By month three, the agency is gone, the internal hire owns the system, and you skipped the cold-start tax both options charge separately.
+You bring in an agency to build the first system, ship it, and document the operating cadence: channels, evals, prompt versioning, fallback behavior, owner.
+Then you hire one person whose first stretch is shadowing that handoff.
+By the time the agency rolls off, the internal hire owns the system, and you skipped the cold-start tax both options charge separately.

 This works because agency-built systems plus a real internal owner are dramatically cheaper than either path alone.
 The agency does not stay forever, and the internal hire does not start from a blank Jira board.